snowdrop/k8s-infra/ansible/README-k8s.md

 ## Instructions

-This cluster that the following playbook will setup will be created using `Kubeadmin` and will be provisioned with
+This cluster that the following playbook will setup will be created using `Kubelet` and `Kubeadmin`

-- Kubernetes Dashboard
-- Helm Tiller

 ```bash
 cd ansible